 Gather the vendor's business name, physical address, and phone

 Make sure the address and phone matches D&B's data

 Make sure it's a Headquarters or Single location

 If the phone number is different, jot down the number D&B has

-Scroll to "Detailed Information" and jot down what their industry is (that's the industry where you'll see them when they get added)
+That's the industry where you'll see them when they get added

 Step 3: Contact Your Vendor To Pre-authorize the Release of Data

-Contact your vendor's credit department and let them know D&B will be calling to gather your account history and they are authorized to release that information.
+In some instances, you may want to contact your vendor's credit department and let them know D&B will be calling or emailing to gather your account history.
+Be sure to gather a direct email address for the credit or billing department, and let them know they are authorized to release that information.
 If your vendor is a small- to medium-sized company, you can usually ask who D&B needs to speak to when they call to verify payments.
 D&B will only speak to: